aka The Face of Fear

 Michael Powell (1905-90) was one of the great British directors.
 During World War II and in the decade after, Powell, and his producer, sometimes co-director Emeric Pressburger, made an amazing series of Technicolor dramas that included the likes of The Life and Death of Colonel Blimp (1943), A Canterbury Tale (1944), A Matter of Life and Death/Stairway to Heaven (1946), Black Narcissus (1947) and the ballet fantasies The Red Shoes (1948) and The Tales of Hoffman (1951).
 These were extravagant works made in rich colour in a period when most films were still being made in black-and-white.
 A number of these fall into the fantasy genre (see below for a full list of Michael Powell’s other genre films).

 In its initial theatrical release, several scenes were cut from Peeping Tom, including depictions of nudity and greater detail of the murders, even scenes where the police discuss the killings.
 Some of these scenes have been restored today – the very brief shot of a bare breast as Pamela Green relaxes in bed; a scene where Carl Boehm stands waiting in the corner store as his boss is seen selling a customer some nudie pictures; the police discussions – although the rest of the cut material is believed lost.
-The British press slaughtered the film and it was not successful in release, not being seen in the US until 1962.
 The film languished forgotten until Martin Scorsese, who saw it in the 1960s, arranged and promoted its re-release in 1978.
 It has since become a cult film and there has been a quest to restore a complete cut.

 Peeping Tom makes for a study in compulsive psychology.
 The psychology itself rings unlikely but the way that Michael Powell maps the compulsions into symbolism and behaviour is fascinating.
 Camera symbols pop up in just about every part of the film.
-The movie camera becomes almost an extensive organ of Carl Boehm’s – he is constantly extending its tripod not unlike a rather obvious phallic symbol as he goes to kill his victims.
-When he doesn’t have it, he is framing pictures with his hands; threatened, he clutches the camera to him in a foetal position and at the end immolates himself on its tripod; while even the shots of him peering into the window of the downstairs flat seem to frame him in a lens crosshairs.
+The movie camera becomes almost an extensive organ of Carl Boehm’s – he is constantly extending its tripod (not unlike a rather obvious phallic symbol) as he goes to kill his victims.
+When he doesn’t have the camera, he is framing pictures with his hands; threatened, he clutches the camera to him in a foetal position and at the end immolates himself on its tripod.
+Even the shots of him peering into the window of the downstairs flat seem to frame him in a lens crosshairs.

 This is a film where Michael Powell asks an uncomfortable series of questions about how complicit the filmmaker is in what it is he stages for us.
 Not to mention the question that hangs over the whole film of exactly what sort of conflicted sexuality the director is working out on screen by having desirable women posing and then showing them being killed.